-Substituting a player can occur only in a team event and either following the determination of an accepted withdrawal of a player or at any time requested by the Team Captain (up to one substitution per board and 50% substitutions per team not counting the deaths of players) except after an unaccepted withdrawal.
+Substituting a player can occur only in a team event and either following the determination of an accepted withdrawal of a player or at any time requested by the team captain (up to one substitution per board and 50% substitutions per team not counting the deaths of players) except after an unaccepted withdrawal.
 [If a second player withdraws on the same board, and that player was granted an accepted withdrawal, that player's games need to be cancelled (if no moves were ever played on that board) or be adjudicated.
 If the second player's withdrawal was non-accepted, that player's games need to be scored as default losses.
 In any case, a second substitution on the same board is not allowed.
-[Executive Board rule clarification]] If a player in a team event has an accepted withdrawal (such as death), the Team Captain is to be instructed by the TD to find a substitute (or replacement) player within 2 months.
+[Executive Board rule clarification]] If a player in a team event has an accepted withdrawal (such as death), the team captain is to be instructed by the TD to find a substitute (or replacement) player within 2 months.
 The substitute (or replacement) player must continue the games of his/her predecessor (although the games finished by the substitute are rated according to Rule 18 of the rating rules in Appendix 1).

 The substitute player will take over all of withdrawn player's games as they existed at the time the reason occurred for the accepted withdrawal (for example, the player's death) with a possible adjustment (by the TD) of the players' clocks to account for the time it took to determine the appropriateness of the predecessor's withdrawal.
+(The phrase "all of the withdrawn player's games" means only those games that were ongoing at the time the withdrawal was registered by the TD, and not to any games that ended either by ETL or for other reasons prior to the recording of the withdrawal.)
 (See §3.16. in regards to resetting clocks.)
 In the case of a substitution, the leave is normally inherited from the previous player.
 However, if this will lead to extraordinary injustice to the substituting player, the TD may grant extra leave for reasons normally not accepted.

-At the time the Team Captain is so instructed, the TD should also inform the Team Captain whether or not the substitute player can become a replacement player.
+At the time the team captain is so instructed, the TD should also inform the team captain whether or not the substitute player can become a replacement player.
 See §3.17.5. for more details about replacement players.

 POSTAL: The substitute player may be required to start with a first time limit exceeding.
-The new count starts on a date set by the Tournament Director.
+The new count starts on a date set by the tournament director.

-BOTH: If no substitute player is made available by the Team Captain, the TD shall consider all of the withdrawn player's remaining games to be lost by default unless the withdrawn player never played any move in any game.
+BOTH: If no substitute player is made available by the team captain, the TD shall consider all of the withdrawn player's remaining games to be lost by default unless the withdrawn player never played any move in any game.
 In that circumstance, all of that player's games should be cancelled.